corelan/certmon/README.md

 =======

 certmon.py is a simple certificate expiration monitor script.
 It will connect to a given server on a given port, dump the certificate, and check if the certificate has expired or not.
 Additionally, it will also report if a certificate is about to expire in x nr of days.
 (Default: 30 days)
+On top of that, you can check the contents of certain fields in the certificate & see if it contains a keyword that should be there (to see if the certificate has been changed).

-The reports will be sent via email, allowing you to schedule the script to run on regular intervals.
+Reports will be sent via email, allowing you to schedule the script to run on regular intervals.

 This script requires Python v3 and has been written/tested on Windows 7.
 (Unless you know how to fix OpenSSL on Mac/Linux, please run this script on Windows only, with administrator privileges)